 Can I stack DC with existing response and reserve?

-DC cannot be stacked with existing response and reserve products during the same time period, but we intend to allow stacking with new response and reserve products introduced in the future.
+DC can currently be stacked with the Balancing Mechanism (BM).
+We intend to allow stacking with new response and reserve products introduced in the future where possible.
 Generally, we would like to maximise the stacking opportunities, but it is not allowed for the same MW/MWh to be sold twice.

 Is DC going to replace any response products?